 In connection with our acquisition of Tekturna through Noden, described in more detail below under the heading "Product Sales-Noden Purchase Agreement," in July 2016, we began operating in two reportable segments: income generating assets and product sales.
 Our income generating assets segment consists of royalties from issued patents in the United States and elsewhere, covering the humanization of antibodies, which we refer to as the Queen et al. patents; notes and other long-term receivables, royalty rights - at fair value and equity investments.
 Our product sales segment consists of revenue derived from Tekturna®, Tekturna HCT®, Rasilez® and Rasilez HCT® (collectively, the "Noden Products" or "Tekturna") sales.
 Prospectively, we expect to focus on the acquisition of additional products and expect to transact fewer royalty transactions and still fewer debt transactions.
-We anticipate that over time more of our revenues will come from our product sales segment.
+We anticipate that over time more of our revenues will come from our product sales segment and less of our revenues will come from our income generating assets segment.